joshdowning/tyk-docs/tyk-docs/content/basic-config-and-security/security/authentication-authorization/physical-key-expiry.md

     parent: "Authentication & Authorization"
 weight: 8
 aliases:
   - /basic-config-and-security/security/authentication-authorization/physical-token-expiry/
 ---

 Tyk makes a distinction between a key expiring for an end user and a key physically expiring and being deleted.

-When setting a key expiry on the session object, this will not affect whether the key is deleted or not.
-In fact, by default Tyk will not delete or expire a key.
+When setting a key expiry on the session object, by default Tyk will not delete or expire a key.

 However, in some cases it is preferable to delete keys in Redis - for example, so as not to clutter up your database with obsolete keys.